syncfusion-content/winui-docs/winui/Chart/DataMarkers/DataMarkers.md

 documentation: ug
 ---

-# Data Labels in WinUI Chart
+# Data Markers in WinUI Chart

-Chart Data Labels are used to display values related to a chart segment element.
+Data markers are used to display values related to a chart segment element.
 Values from data point(x, y) or other custom properties from a data source can be displayed.

-Each data label can be represented by the following:
+Each data marker can be represented by the following:

 * Label - Displays the segment label content at the (X, Y) point.
 * Connector Line - Used to connect the (X, Y) point and the label element.

-The following code example illustrates how to initialize the data label.
+The following code example illustrates how to initialize the data marker.

 {% tabs %}